 - Once the form has been approved and signed by the Director, it can be submitted to GSAS in 107 Low.

-- Courses taken for R or Pass/Fail do not count towards the MA Statistics degree.
+- Courses taken for Pass/Fail or R do not count toward the 30 credits required for graduation.

-- Click HERE for further details on the “R” grade.
+- HERE are further details on the GSAS grading system.

 Summer Session: Classes are offered to students in the MA Statistics Program through SPS (School of Professional Studies).
 This is why courses may be labeled “S”.
 They are the same MA Statistics Courses as offered during the Fall & Spring Semesters.
 Only course numbers that begin with “52” (not “42”) in the Statistics Department will count toward graduation.

 - Please see SPS Registration and Calendars for dates and deadlines.

 - Find classes in the Columbia University Directory.

 - Require registration of ER (any student who has completed 2 RUs) or